MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

 === Using pointer arithmatic over array indexing

-Since there is not repeated arithmetic to derive the value's address this can lead to significant speadups as there a pointer addition is a single operation whereas array indexing often requires a multiplication and an addition.
+Since there is not repeated arithmetic to derive the value's address this can lead to significant speedups as there a pointer addition is a single operation whereas array indexing often requires a multiplication and an addition.

 #code_block(